-Government services like Boston EMS may pay its BLS EMTs around $29 per hour to work in a very busy metropolitan system.
+Government services like Boston EMS may pay its BLS EMTs between $27-29 per hour to work in a very busy metropolitan system.
 While this seems like a lot of money at first glance, cost of living is high and employees are required to live within city limits.

 Career EMTs are known to work more than 40 hours a week to get paid overtime, and many take second jobs to make ends meet.